npartovi/extend-shopify-sdk/index.md

 ---

 - Generate a Stencil-CLI access token (if using a stencil theme.
-See here for instructions on how to do this)
+See <a href="https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/live-previewing-a-theme" target="_blank" rel="noopener noreferrer" >here</a> for instructions on how to do this)

 - Make a copy of the theme you intend to customize and download it to your